ionic-team/ionic-starter-salesforce/README.md

 - A **Proxy Server** to avoid cross-domain policy issues when invoking Salesforce REST services.
 (The Chatter API supports CORS, but other APIs don’t yet)
 - A **Local Web Server** to (1) serve the OAuth callback URL defined in your Connected App, and (2) serve the whole app during development and avoid cross-domain policy issues when loading files (for example, templates) from the local file system.

+To run the application in the browser using ForceServer:

 1. Install ForceServer

     ```bash